watsona4/scipy2016/SciPy2016TripReport.md

 > overhead typically less than 2 minutes.
 We expect the method to be
 > portable to similar applications in Julia or R. We also hope the
 > three tier system for the supporting components provides some
-> insight for the container based solutions for launching applications
+> insight for the container-based solutions for launching applications
 > in a development environment.
 We provide the full source code of an
 > implementation of the method at
 > https://github.com/rainwoodman/python-mpi-bcast.
 Given that large